PrimeSolar/docs/README.md

 &nbsp;&nbsp;If you run into an issue, please [create bug report](https://github.com/PrimeSolar/docs/issues/new?assignees=&labels=type%3A%20bug&template=bug_report.md&title=).
 This effort is valued and it will help all Documents users.

+### Disclaimer

+<a name="disclaimer"></a>

+&nbsp;&nbsp;The tools provided in this repository and on the website https://primesolar.github.io/docs/ for editing and saving content are intended for personal use only.
+I do not take any responsibility for the use of these tools or the content created or modified using them.
+All information that is not original or that is not published by me is not associated with me in any way.
+Users are solely responsible for their actions and the consequences of using the editing and saving features.
+By using this repository, files associated with this repository, or the website https://primesolar.github.io/docs/, you acknowledge and agree to this disclaimer.

 <a name="submit-a-feature-request"></a>

 ### Submit a Feature Request